Explainable AI in Speaker Recognition -- Making Latent Representations Understandable: Discussion

 \section{Discussion}

-As discussed in Section~\ref{sec:CCMresult}, we reason that better hierarchical representation clusters are produced by applying SLINK or HDBSCAN to 4-sec audio representations because the model is more adept at processing longer audio inputs.
-In particular, when our speaker recognition model evaluates audio clips in the VoxCeleb1 test set, the average EERs for the 4-, 2-, 1-, and 0.2-second audio clips are 2.17\%, 2.35\%, 2.98\%, and 22.22\%, respectively, indicating that the model generalises better on longer audio clips.
-The consistency between the model's generalisation ability across different audio lengths and the corresponding CCM evaluation results of hierarchical clustering outcomes suggests that better hierarchical clustering phenomena within the network representation space are likely to be observed in cases where the model demonstrates stronger generalisation ability.
+As discussed in Section~\ref{sec:CCMresult}, hierarchical representation clusters produced by applying SLINK or HDBSCAN to 4-second audio representations yield better CCM scores than those produced from shorter audio representations.
+This may be attributed to the model being better at processing longer audio inputs; when evaluating audio clips from the VoxCeleb1 test set, the average EERs for 4-, 2-, 1-, and 0.2-second clips are $2.17\%$, $2.35\%$, $2.98\%$, and $22.22\%$, respectively, indicating that the model generalises more reliably on longer audio.
+The consistency between this length-dependent generalisation ability and the corresponding CCM scores suggests that a better inner hierarchical clustering phenomenon can be analysed when the model exhibits greater generalisation capability.